w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 #### Extension

-This structure is the primary way to interact with the Extension.
+This structure is the primary way to interact with the extension.

 ```typescript
 export interface InjectedExtension {